-- Meet accessibility standards explicitly includes the entire federal standard for accessibility, the basis for many of the requirements in Principle 7 for voting system electronic interfaces.
+2 - Meet accessibility standards explicitly includes the entire federal standard for accessibility, the basis for many of the requirements in Principle 7 for voting system electronic interfaces.
 This standard can fill in any gaps the VVSG 2.0 does not specifically address.
 This is especially important for the part of the voting system that might use general interfaces, such as a browser-based ballot marking system that runs on personal computers.

-and 4 - Usability tests require usability testing the voting system to ensure that it not only meets the detailed design requirements but will function well for both voters and election workers in use.
-Testing with a variety of voters, including those with and without disabilities, ensures the voting system is usable and assessible to all voters.
+3 and 4 - Usability tests require usability testing the voting system to ensure that it not only meets the detailed design requirements but will function well for both voters and election workers in use.
+Testing with a variety of voters, including those with and without disabilities, ensures the voting system is usable and accessible to all voters.
 The testing with election workers ensures that he system’s setup, polling, and shutdown are relatively easy to learn, understand, and perform.

 Principle 8 is related to Guideline 2.2, which requires a user-centered design and development process for the entire voting system.
 It covers election workers and a wide range of representative voters, including those with and without disabilities.